-The rhubarb in my fridge has been calling to me lately, anyway.
+The rhubarb in my fridge has been calling to me lately.
 It’s been telling me that I should make Rhubarb Custard Bars, but I was feeling more pie-ish today.
 (Pies are my favourite dessert.)
-Also, I found a bag of 2010-picked strawberries in the back of my freezer (oo-oops!), so these Rhubarb-Strawberry Galettes practically made themselves.
+Also, I found a bag of locally-picked strawberries in the back of my freezer (oo-oops!), so these Rhubarb-Strawberry Galettes practically made themselves.

 Galette is a French term for a rustic open-topped fruit pie.
 It contains the same ingredients as regular pie, but has way better fruit-to-pastry ratio, way less fuss, and you end up with two pies for the work of one.
 Because of their open top, they are especially well-suited to juicy berry fillings… you know, like 3-year-old frozen strawberries.

 I also like to add a layer of ground, sugared nuts over the bottom pastry to provide a barrier between the juicy fruit and the bottom crust so the pastry stays nice and crisp.

 Galettes are so easy and so delicious that I end up making them more often than regular pie.
 (And I’ve mentioned how much I love pie, right?)
 I love galettes so much that I’ve even blogged about them already here.

 The rhubarb-strawberry galettes I made are almost cool now, so excuse me while I go eat a piece or two.

 Makes 2 Galettes